-If you’re wondering, “Can I really make extra money with paid surveys?” keep reading.
-I’ll be discussing which survey sites are trustworthy and tips for making the most of these online opportunities.
+If you’re wondering if you can really make money with paid surveys, keep reading.
+I’ll discuss which survey sites are trustworthy and best for making money, and offer tips to help you make the most of these online opportunities.

-There are many legitimate sites where you can offer your opinion in exchange for money, gift cards, and sweepstake entries.
-While you’re not going to get rich from taking paid surveys, it is a fun way to share your thoughts on products and services, and you’ll receive a little compensation for your time.
+There are lots of legitimate market research companies that will reward you for sharing your opinions, demographics, and daily habits with them.
+With these online opportunities, you can earn cash, gift cards, free products, sweepstakes entries, and even make charitable contributions to nonprofit organizations.
+While you’re not going to get rich from participating in paid surveys, it is a fun and easy way to receive a little compensation for your time.

 4. InboxDollars